irwinwilliams/microsoft-graph-comms-samples/Samples/PublicSamples/PsiBot/Readme.md

     ```
     to create the wildcard certificate for your domain, e.g., *.mydomain.com.

     2.3 The above command will ask to create a DNS TXT record under the name.
-Copy the TXT value (do not press enter).
+Cop   y the TXT value (do not press enter).

     2.4.
 In your App Service Domain, [Create a TXT record](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-domain#create-the-cname-record) by specifying: